Sarah Jane Weldon: Biography

 Sarah Jane weldon is an international bestselling cozy mystery author, YouTuber, and professional speaker.
 She is the founder of the #cozymysteryday and the #cozymysterybookexplorer group on Facebook.
 When not writing, she works on murder mystery and period dramas for Netflix, Amazon, Sky TV, HBO, and British television.

 She is the author of multiple cozy mystery series, including the Knitty Cat Mysteries, Movie Set Murders, Murder Once and Floral, and British Seaside Mysteries series.
-Her first book, 'Dead on Doughnuts' was written in three days, after working on the set of The Romanoffs television series for Amazon, and The ABC Murders for the BBC and realising that the books she loved were part of a named genre called 'cozy mysteries'.
-She founded Cozy Mystery Day on the 15th September 2019 (Agatha Christie's birthday) after realising that none of her bookish friends knew the term 'cozy mystery' either, with a view to popularising the genre and celebrating its books, movies, and television series.
+Her first book, 'Dead on Doughnuts' was written in three days, after working on the set of The Romanoffs television series for Amazon, and The ABC Murders for the BBC and realising that the books she loved were part of a genre called 'cozy mysteries'.
+She founded Cozy Mystery Day on the 15th September 2019 (Agatha Christie's birthday) after realising that none of her bookish friends knew the term 'cozy mystery', with a view to popularising the genre and celebrating its books, movies, and television series.

-Her love for ice swimming and survival in extreme environments was previously filmed as part of an Ancestry DNA series for Channel 4 called 'My Family Secrets Revealed'.
+Her love for ice swimming and survival in extreme environments was filmed as part of an Ancestry DNA series for Channel 4 called 'My Family Secrets Revealed'.

 Sarah was born in Reading, and grew up in Dorset on the south coast of England, before moving to the North West of England.
 She moved to London to work for the National Hospital for Neurology and Neurosurgery, travelling to India, South America, Spain, and the country of Georgia to research cognitive development in infants and children.
 After developing Guillain-Barre following a rabies vaccination which left her paralysed, she decided to pursue a fast track career in medicine, specialising in aviation, space, environmental, and hyperbaric medicine, with mentorship from NASA.
-Her book 'Poisoned in Paradise' is based on a real life encounter with a NASA astronaut whilst working in Public Health Medicine on the Caribbean island of Grenada.
+Her book 'Poisoned in Paradise' was inspired by a real life encounter with a NASA astronaut whilst working in Public Health Medicine on the Caribbean island of Grenada.
 Unlike the character in her book, there was no real life romance since the astronaut was quite old.
 She lives with her three black and white cats, and is dreaming of one day building her forever home in the Lake District so she can swim outside in nature every day.